ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

        mechanism check failures.

    6. Apply policy.
-Emails that fail the DMARC mechanism check are disposed of in accordance with the discovered DMARC policy of the Domain Owner.
+Emails that fail the DMARC mechanism check are handled in accordance with the discovered DMARC policy of the Domain Owner.
 See Section 6.3 for details.

    Heuristics applied in the absence of use by a Domain Owner of either